 Teachers may receive additional benefits by joining the various teaching organizations available in Montana.
 The Montana Educators Association assists in negotiation with the Montana Board of Education for teacher salaries, retirement benefits, vacation pay, and working conditions.

-There are other teacher associations that provide resources for Montana teachers, including Montana Science Teachers, Montana Association of Teachers of the English Language, and the Montana Association of Language Arts.
+There are other teacher associations that provide resources for Montana teachers, including Montana Science Teachers, Montana Association of Teachers of English Language Arts, and the Montana Association of Language Arts.

 Montana’s Native American tribes